Reduced Tax on Rent

 The Government has launched a new withholding tax on rent, whereby the rate of tax on income from rented properties would be reduced from a maximum of 35% to 15%, tax evasion will be discouraged, and government revenue will increase.

 The 15% tax rate would be applicable to rented properties for residential purposes, including garages.
 Both individuals and companies are eligible for this new reduced tax rate, which is applicable on rental income earned as from 1st January 2014.
+As from 1st January 2016 the 15% tax rate is also applicable to rented properties for commercial purposes.

 The scheme is a voluntary one, meaning that the Government is allowing rental earners to opt to retain the existing tax regime for rental income.